 Read more: How to Make a Resume: 2022 Resume Writing Guide

 Once you’ve polished your resume and sent off job applications, you might land an entry-level position as a supply chain analyst or related role.
 Congratulations!
 You’re well on your way to becoming a supply chain manager.
-As a supply chain analyst, you’ll gain knowledge of your specific industry and hopefully an insight into how logistics and demand planning works for your organization.
+As a supply chain analyst, you’ll gain knowledge of your specific industry and hopefully an insight into how logistics and demand planning work for your organization.

 While it is possible to get started as a supply chain manager if you’re switching from an adjacent role and have a few years of work experience under your belt, the most logical way to become a supply chain manager is to get promoted from supply chain analyst.
 You’ll be well-versed in the specific processes and develop all the necessary skills to succeed as a manager.